 The main point of interest in this case concerned whether the Hearing Officer wrongly construed the scope of registered services by reference to the classes set out in the Nice Classification.
 More specifically, whether he narrowed the natural meaning of the services by reference to Class 35.

 (There is a an interesting side issue regarding late evidence which was the subject of several cases last year including Consolidated Developments Ltd v Cooper EWHC 1727 and the Halloumi case EWHC 3226.
-A post on late evidence is one of many New Year's resolutions.)

 No trifling matter